 The frontline labor shortage has struck fierce competition in the job market.

 The period from signing an offer to joining a company is critical.
 The employees have numerous options amidst the war for talent.
-Hence through pre-onboarding, it is crucial to capture attention, earn loyalty and build company/employee relationships.
+Hence through pre-onboarding, it is crucial to capture attention, earn loyalty, and build company/employee relationships.

 The first day can be overwhelming without a proper new employee induction.
 Hence roll out the metaphorical red carpet and welcome your new employees with an induction kit.
 It doesn’t necessarily need to be a stack of papers.
 Leverage technology to offer a digital induction experience.